mbzhuang/TrafficAnalysisEnglishWikipedia/README.md

 ##### Wikimedia's [Terms of Use](https://wikimediafoundation.org/wiki/Terms_of_Use) and [Privacy Policy](https://wikimediafoundation.org/wiki/Privacy_policy)

 #### Steps of the project
-* Data aquisition
+* Data acquisition
+  Retrieve raw datasets from Pagecount API and Pageview API and save them as JSON files in the JSON_Data folder.
-  Special Note: Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not.
+  Note: Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not.
 * Data processing
-  final data set
+  Read the JSON files and process the raw data into a final csv file, en-wikipedia_traffic_200801-201709.csv The final csv file has 8 columns:
+  Column	Value
+  year	  YYYY
+  month	  MM
+  pagecount_all_views	num_views
+  pagecount_desktop_views	num_views
+  pagecount_mobile_views	num_views
+  pageview_all_views	num_views
+  pageview_desktop_views	num_views
+  pageview_mobile_views	num_views
 * Data analysis
+  Read the csv file, analyze and visualize the traffic data.

 #### Organization of the project